tlswg/tls-key-share-prediction/draft-ietf-tls-key-share-prediction.md

 * The client has fetched a stale HTTPS or SVCB record that no longer reflects the server configuration

-* The server is in the process of deploying a change to named group configuration, and different server instances temporary evaluate different configuration
+* The server is in the process of deploying a change to named group configuration, and different server instances temporarily evaluate different configuration

 * The client was unable to fetch the HTTPS or SVCB record